openstack/nova/api-guide/source/server_concepts.rst

 You can filter the list of servers by image, flavor, name, and status through the respective query parameters.

-Servers contain a status attribute that indicates the current server state.
+Server contains a status attribute that indicates the current server state.
 You can filter on the server status when you complete a list servers request.
 The server status is returned in the response body.
 The server status is one of the following values: